cogentcore/cogent/canvas/README.md

 ![alt tag](cmd/canvas/icon.svg)

-Cogent Canvas is a SVG vector drawing program, with basic capabilities similar to [Inkscape](https://inkscape.org), although it currently lacks many of the more advanced features.
-The native file format is SVG.
+Cogent Canvas is an SVG-based vector drawing program, with basic capabilities similar to [Inkscape](https://inkscape.org), although it currently lacks many of the more advanced features (see [TODO](#todo) list below for plans).
+The native file format is SVG, with optional Inkscape-based metadata to encode advanced style properties.

 The Canvas interface is designed to make the high-frequency operations obvious and easy to access, and compared to Inkscape or Adobe Illustrator, it should generally be easier to use by a naive user.
 It also provides a full tree view into the underlying SVG structure, so you can easily directly manipulate it.